The Forum is open to all young professionals, from fresh graduates through to those with more advanced early careers.

 The emergence of China as a world leader has led increasing numbers of young British professionals to consider and to take up early-career positions in the country.
 The Young Professionals Forum aims to provide both an on-the-ground and an online sphere in which young professionals can be connected and informed, and find guidance and support.

-Oliver Wessely is the General Manager of CRCC Asia, the leading provider of world-class internships in Asia.
-With an MSc in Chinese Studies, Oliver recognises the importance of Sino-British co-operation and manages a team of international and Chinese staff to deliver an exceptional international internship abroad program.
+Oliver Wessely is an Education Consultant at Atlas Education, Beijing-based enteprise education organisation that operates a number of projects.
+He project runs the Beijing Field Trips, organising environmental education for international schools in Beijing.
+With an MSc in Chinese Studies and past experience in study abroad and trade consulting, Oliver recognises the importance of Sino-British co-operation.
 He has coordinated and mediated monthly networking business seminars, run community engaging events and worked with high-level international partners such as British Council, Huawei and the Ministry of Foreign Affairs, Israel to deliver programs in Beijing.

 Partner of Venture Education & Director of Flourish